7ham0/Winrar-in-Mac-Quick-Actions/README.md

 📦 WinRAR Quick Actions for macOS Finder

+🔹 It’s a set of instructions if you want to do it yourself.
+Otherwise, you need to download my files along with WinRAR and run them.
+The options will be automatically added to your “Right Click / Quick Actions” menu. 🔹

 Easily add RAR/UnRAR commands to Finder’s Quick Actions menu, just like Windows context menu.

 ⸻